 Financial analysts use the working capital formula and working capital ratio (another quick ratio calculation) when looking at a business’s balance sheet to determine the health of the business and to understand the net working operating capital of the business at any point in time.
 When a business understands the relationship between assets and current liabilities, there’s a clearer picture of what’s possible in the short and long term.
 It allows the business to continue day to day operations with confidence, and plan ahead for future growth.

 When the working capital formula shows a positive working capital – the business is in good financial health.
 That means there’s sufficient liquid assets to pay off short term debt and to invest in business growth.
 However, when the working capital formula calculation shows a negative working capital, the business may be in trouble in the short term.

 If your working capital formula points to a negative outcome, you could consider supporting cash flow by borrowing funds.
 There are many options available if you’re comfortable your business can support short term debt.
-The Prospa business line of credit offers ongoing access to funds between $2,000 and $100,000.
+The Prospa Business Line of Credit offers ongoing access to funds between $2,000 and $150,000.
 You can use and reuse as often as you like and you only pay interest on what you use.
 Talk to our friendly customer service team today about finance to support your net working operating capital.

 If you’d like to invest in your business, but you don’t have the assets or working capital to pay up front, you can borrow large amounts from many financial services providers.
-Prospa offers a small business loan of between $5K and $300K with funding possible in 24 hours.
-Compared to a line of credit this could be considered long term debt – but terms range from 3 to 24 months.
+Prospa offers a small business loan of between $5,000 and $150,000 with funding possible in 24 hours.
+Compared to a line of credit this could be considered long term debt – but terms range from 3 – 24 months.
 Improve the financial health of your business today, talk to our friendly customer service team about the Prospa small business loan for investing in business growth and increasing trade.